alaney/currency-take-home/README.md

 ## Fetching Currencies

 Since the currencies are not used by other components I didn't put them on the global state.
-They are filtered and paged by the `CurrencyListContainer` component.
+The filtered and paged results are managed by the `CurrencyListContainer` component's state.

-##
+## Testing

+I decided to use Cypress to run e2e tests.
+I prefer e2e test rather than unit tests since this is how users will interact with the application.
+Ensuring the application works from a user perspective is a high priority.
+I generally consider unit tests more beneficially when testing complex business logic.